noopman/aaworkshopattendee/module-2-external-communication/Exercise1.md

 # Module 2 Exercise 1

 In this exercise, you will add real-time functionality to the app by using an [**Azure SignalR**](https://learn.microsoft.com/en-us/azure/azure-signalr/signalr-overview) resource.
-You will also add an [**Azure Communication Service**](https://learn.microsoft.com/en-us/azure/communication-services/overview) resource for using a SMTP(Simple Mail Transfer Protocol) in order to invite your friends via email and getting notified about session results.
+You will also add an [**Azure Communication Service**](https://learn.microsoft.com/en-us/azure/communication-services/overview) resource for using a SMTP(Simple Mail Transfer Protocol) to invite your friends via email and getting notified about session results.

 SignalR is a library for ASP.NET that enables web apps to have real-time functionalities.
 If you want to learn more about SignalR [click here](https://learn.microsoft.com/en-us/aspnet/signalr/overview/getting-started/introduction-to-signalr).